 The government has signalled it will double the number of Labour Inspectors, which means that visits from Labour Inspectors asking employers to produce employment records will become more common.
 This case shows how important it is to be able to produce records that are complete and compliant.

-If you would like further advice on keeping wage and time and holiday and leave records, or on ensuring your employment agreements are compliant, please email me: ShimaG@st.co.nz
+If you would like further advice on keeping wage and time and holiday and leave records, or on ensuring your employment agreements are compliant with NZ employment law, please email me: ShimaG@st.co.nz